GRADE I LISTED PROPERTY MODIFICATION

 Being a Grade I listed property, we were careful to propose sympathetic updates to remain in keeping with the historic character of the original building, which dates from over 300 years ago.

-To the rear of the existing property there is currently a dilapidated lean-to, and our primary proposal is a sympathetic conversion which will involve removing the current lean-to and replacing it with a porch and entrance area.
-Two conservation roof lights will replace the one current roof light in the lean-to, allowing increased natural light to enter the staircase and entrance area.
-An existing interior door will be removed and replaced with an external door to gain direct access to the patio area and rear garden directly from the kitchen.
+To the rear of the existing property there was a dilapidated lean-to, and we proposed a sympathetic conversion that involved removing the existing lean-to and replacing it with a porch and entrance area.
+Two conservation roof lights replaced the one current roof light in the lean-to, allowing increased natural light to enter the staircase and entrance area.
+An existing interior door was removed and replaced with an external door to gain direct access to the patio area and rear garden directly from the kitchen.

-Since the existing structure is constructed in natural stone with rubble-filled walls, which bear testament to the property's age, the new conversion will be created using similar natural stone to enable a seamless flow.
+Since the existing structure is constructed in natural stone with rubble-filled walls, which bear testament to the property's age, the new conversion was created using similar natural stone to enable a seamless flow.

-Upstairs an internal reconfiguration will create a new larger family bathroom and allow the addition of an ensuite to the master bedroom.
+Upstairs an internal reconfiguration created a new larger family bathroom and allowed the addition of an ensuite to the master bedroom.